vjtovar/nology-coursework/Week_2_Python_CSV/README.md

     print(i)
 ```

-5. write a list comprehension that creates a new list with the square root of each number from the original list.
+1. Write a list comprehension that creates a new list with the square root of each number from the original list.

 ```
 old_list = [9,64,121,81, 169,225, 256, 1337]